poppinss/utils/README.md

 [![circleci-image]][circleci-url] [![typescript-image]][typescript-url] [![npm-image]][npm-url] [![license-image]][license-url]

 This module exports a collection of re-usable utilties to avoid re-writing the same code in every other package.
+We also include a handful of Lodash utilities, which are used across the AdonisJS packages eco-system.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->